freeCodeCamp-Montreal/camperbot/docs/mentors/our-mentors.md

 ### Experience

-This summer, Tiffany will be working as a **Platform Engineer Intern** at GitHub.
+She will be starting a job as a **Software Development Engineer** at Expedia in July.
+She was supposed to be working as a **Platform Engineer Intern** at GitHub during the summer.

 She has been working as a professional developer for about 3 years, as she worked during her studies, programming custom Arduinos, making platforms, optimizing work flows, doing data analysis and building APIs.
 She has a background in Computer Science.
 She currently works as a **Full Stack developer** and is usually working on personal and open source projects in her free time.